The Museum of Oxford is based in the Town Hall.

 Explore the past - Walk into City Engineer, William White's office and step back into 1897 when the current Town Hall was first opened.
 Rummage through William White's desk drawers to find out what the City Engineer at Oxford Council was working on, check out his drawing table and get an insight into how much Oxford has changed since it was founded around 810 AD.

 Explore the present - Continue into the modern Oxford Gallery and take a virtual high-speed bike ride.
 The four bike rides take you north, south, east and west from the Town Hall taking in the city's highlights as well as to places you don't normally get to see, including BMW's MINI plant.

 The Museum of Oxford is so much more than our Explore Oxford galleries!
 With a temporary exhibition space showcasing top class exhibitions to an exciting education program for schools.
-We hold regular family activity days (check out our photos!) and have an exciting and progressive volunteer program.
+We hold regular family activity days and have an exciting and progressive volunteer programme.
 Our outreach services also engage local communities in their history, with reminisence sessions and projects that delve into our city's past.